Re-defining the Geo-Engineering Concept

 The level of maturity and convergence between the Construction Information Modeling (BIM) with the Production Life Cycle (PLM), envisage a new scenario, which has been called Fourth Industrial Revolution (4IR).

 IoT - 4iR - 5G - Smart Cities - Digital Twin - iA - VR - Blockchain.

 The new terms result of the BIM + PLM convergence.

 Today there are plenty of initiatives shooting terms that we must learn every day, consequence of the increasingly close BIM + PLM event.
 These terms include the Internet of Things (IoT), Smart Cities, Digital Twins, XNUMXG, Artificial Intelligence (AI), Augmented Reality (AR), to name a few.
 It’s questionable how many of these elements will disappear as clichés, thinking in a real perspective of what we can expect and putting aside the temporal wave in the post-apocalyptic films that also give sketches of how great they could be... and according to Hollywood, almost always catastrophic.

-The infographic presents presents a global vision of the spectrum that for now has not had a specific term, which from our point of view we are calling Geo-Engineering.
-This one among others has been used as a temporary hashtag in events of leading companies in the industry, but as our introduction says, it hasn’t come to receive a proper name.
+The infographic presents a global vision of the spectrum that for now has not had a specific term, which from our perspective we are calling Geo-Engineering.
+This, among others, has been used as a temporary hashtag in events of leading companies in the industry, but as our introduction says, it has not come to have a deserved name.

-This infographic tries to show something that sincerely is not easy to translate, let alone interpret.
+This infographic tries to show something that is honestly not easy to capture, much less interpret.
 If we consider the priorities of different industries that are transversal throughout the cycle, although with different evaluation criteria.
 In this way, we can identify that, although modeling is a general concept, we could consider that its adoption has gone through the following conceptual sequence: